PATH (rail system): Former roster

 The MP52 and K-class, which replaced the D-class and the 60 MP38s ordered in 1911, comprised an order of 50 cars.
 The 30 MP52s and 20 K-classes were purchased by the PRR and H&M respectively and delivered in 1958 in order to save money on maintenance.

 After the Port Authority took over operation of the H&M Railroad in 1962, it started ordering new rolling stock to replace the old H&M cars.
-St. Louis Car built 162 PA1 cars in 1964–1965.
+The St. Louis Car Company built 162 PA1 cars in 1964–1965.
 St. Louis also built the PA2, a supplementary order of 44 cars, in 1966–1967.
 Hawker Siddeley built 46 PA3 cars in 1972.
 The 95 PA4s were built by Kawasaki Heavy Industries in 1986–1987, replacing the K-class and MP52 series.

 PA1, PA2, and PA3 cars had painted aluminum bodies, and two doors on each side.
 Back-lit panels above the doors displayed the destination of that particular train: HOB for Hoboken, JSQ for Journal Square, NWK for Newark, 33 for 33rd Street, and WTC for World Trade Center.
 In the mid-1980s, Kawasaki overhauled 248 of the 252 PA1-PA3 cars at their factory in Yonkers, New York, and repainted them white to match the PA4 cars then being delivered.
 PA4 cars had stainless steel bodies, and three doors on each side.
 Back-lit displays above the windows (between the doors) displayed the destination of that particular train.
 All four series were designed to be operationally compatible.
 Although all four orders contained "A" cars with cabs at one end, the PA1 and PA2 orders also contained some "C" cars.
 Trains could comprise three to eight cars, but in order to operate, there had to be an even number of "A" cars in the consist, including one "A" car at each end.
 All PA1-PA4 equipment was retired from passenger service by 2011.